MaoZiming/papers/1-basic-os/13-capriccio.md

                 * Scan nodes to ensure path between checkpoints within desired bound (set as compile-time parameter)

 ### #3: Resource-aware Scheduler

+### Blocking graphs: node is a location in program that is blocked.
+Node is composed of call chain used to reach blocking point.
+Resource-aware scheduling: edges are annotated with average running time - time it took the thread to pass between nodes.
+Nodes are annotated with resources used on its outgoing edge.

+> In this sense, Capriccio’s scheduler is quite similar to an event-based system’s scheduler.
+Our methods are more powerful, however, in that they deduce the stages automat- ically and have direct knowledge of the resources used by each stage, thus enabling finer-grained dynamic scheduling decisions.

+### Basically fine-grained graphs (down to function calls `main`, `thread_create`) allow more fine-grained resource-aware scheduling.
+It also adapts to the current resource usage of the system.

 * Propose: application-specific scheduling for thread-based applications
 * Key abstraction: ***blocking graph***